 Importance of Sleep and Why Quality Sleep Matters

-About 70 million Americans suffer from sleep disorders and it is estimated that over a quarter of adults in America have trouble sleeping most nights.
-A staggering 164 million Americans are struggling with sleep at least once a week.
 Most people have very bad sleep fitness and waste a lot of time falling asleep each night, sound familiar?
 In this article, you’ll learn exactly how to improve the quality of your sleep so that you can reap the full benefits that sleep has to offer.
+Research links stress to sleep quality.
+In fact, several studies associate high stress levels to a higher risk of sleep issues, poorer sleep quality and reduced sleep duration as well as many other health issues.

 It is a fact, the better you sleep the healthier you get and the healthier you get the faster you recover and the less you need sleep.
 Although most of us know the importance of sleep and that we need to get an appropriate amount each night, why do many of us experience sleep deprivation or some sort of sleep disorder?
 Here are some really important and practical sleeping tips.